johncmolyneux/jquery.extend/README.md

 js-extend : JavaScript & jQuery extension library
 -
-This library extends JavaScript and jQuery by adding new functions and overriding some existing ones to add new features.
+This library extends JavaScript & jQuery by adding new functions and overriding some existing ones to add new features.

 For more information and usage examples, see the js-extend readme file here...